Community Engagement Team

 Dominique McQuade

-COMMUNITY ASSESSMENT AND ENGAGEMENT SPECIALIST
+COMMUNITY ASSESSMENT & ENGAGEMENT LEAD

 dominique.mcquade@phila.gov